 Like watching Planet Earth in your mind’s eye, American Wolf, is an adventure that lets you experience moments on Earth that most people haven’t even dreamed exist.
 Author Nate Blakeslee tells the story of O-Six, one of the most famous Yellowstone wolves.
 O-Six was shot by a hunter during a brief period in which wolves were removed from the endangered species list.
-Blakeslee tells O-Six’s story through a variety of lens covering issues of politics, environmentalism, and humanity.
+Blakeslee tells O-Six’s story through a variety of lenses covering issues of politics, environmentalism, and humanity.

-Told is a very Eric Larson style narration, American Wolf is a literary non-fiction work that covers fact with the guise of fiction.
+Told in a very Eric Larson style narration, American Wolf is a literary, non-fiction work that covers fact with the guise of fiction.
 Blakeslee’s sources include everything from interviews to field notes, and his method for compiling these facts build beautifully into a narrative form that tells more like a story than an account of history.
 Part of what adds to the literary element of American Wolf is the multiple points of view that Blakeslee takes up throughout his telling.

 O-Six is only one of many characters who makes an appearance in American Wolf.
 Others include O-Six’s murderer, alias Steven Turnball; wolf expert Rick McIntyre; the wolves of O-Six’s pack and those of rivalry tribes; as well as senators, governors, and even Barack Obama.
-Blakeslee’s drama weaves between wolves hunting food, humans hunting wolves, humans fighting humans and wolves fighting wolves all the while allowing readers to see all sides, even if one side is clearly preferred.
+Blakeslee’s drama weaves between wolves hunting food, humans hunting wolves, humans fighting humans, and wolves fighting wolves all the while allowing readers to see all sides, even if one side is clearly preferred.

 While Blakeslee advocates strongly for the wolves in American Wolf, he does not do so at the expense of the other players on the field.
 He very pointedly captures the arguments from all sides: arguments about the controversial reintroduction of the wolf to Yellowstone in the early 1990’s and the debates around when and if to remove the wolf from the engendered species list and thereby open the wolf to being hunted.
 We hear from ranchers, from hunters, from environmentalist, and politicians, seeing the intricacies of what one act can do to a person, a town, a country.